-Whenever the city conducts an inspection to confirm compliance with or enforce any of the provisions of this chapter, or whenever there is reasonable cause to believe that there exists on any premises any condition which may constitute a violation of the provisions of this chapter, an enforcement officer, city inspectors, or other authorized city representative may enter the property, building or premises at all reasonable times, with presentation of proper identification, to inspect or perform any duty imposed upon the enforcement officer, city inspector, or other authorized representative by this chapter; including but not limited to: testing, sampling, monitoring and record examination.
+Whenever the city conducts an inspection to confirm compliance with or enforce any of the provisions of this chapter, or whenever any enforcement officer hasthere is reasonable cause to believe that there exists on any premises any condition which may constitute a violation of the provisions of this chapter, such an enforcement officer, city inspectors, or other authorized city representative may enter such the property, building or premises at all reasonable times, with presentation of proper identification, to inspect the same or perform any duty imposed upon the enforcement officer, city inspector, or other authorized representative by this chapter; including but not limited to: testing, sampling, monitoring and record examination.
 In the event the owner or occupant refuses entry after a request to enter and inspect has been made, the city is hereby empowered to seek assistance from any court of competent jurisdiction in obtaining such entry at the expense of the property owner.